Joan Collins: 2010s

 In 2010 she joined the cast of the German soap opera Verbotene Liebe (Forbidden Love) for a short run, playing an aristocratic British woman, Lady Joan, who takes a young German prince in tow.
-Famed for her double act with Leonard Rossiter in the Cinzano advertisements, in 2012 she starred in a Europe-wide commercial for Snickers chocolate bars, alongside Stephanie Beacham.
-Within a short time the advert was re-edited and Beacham's appearance cut.
+In 2012 she starred in a Europe-wide commercial for Snickers chocolate bars, alongside Stephanie Beacham.

 She made her first (and, to date, only) venture into pantomime as Queen Rat in Dick Whittington at the Birmingham Hippodrome during the 2010 Christmas season, starring alongside Nigel Havers and Julian Clary.
 In 2012–2013, she appeared as herself in the US sitcom Happily Divorced.
 She also lent her voice to the animated feature film Saving Santa (2013).

 From 2013 to 2017, Collins had a recurring guest role in the British sitcom Benidorm as Crystal Hennessy-Vass, the fierce CEO of the fictional Solana Hotel Group.
 From 2014 to 2018, she played the Grand Duchess of Oxford, mother of fictional British Queen Helena (Elizabeth Hurley) in the E! drama series The Royals.
 In 2015, Collins backed the children's fairytales app GivingTales in aid of UNICEF, together with others such as Roger Moore, Ewan McGregor, Stephen Fry, Joanna Lumley, and Michael Caine.
 The same year she starred in the fantasy film Molly Moon and the Incredible Book of Hypnotism.

 In 2016, Collins made a cameo appearance as herself in Absolutely Fabulous: The Movie.
 The following year she returned to the big screen with the starring role in the British comedy-drama The Time of Their Lives, playing a faded Hollywood star.
 In 2018 she appeared in a critically acclaimed short film, Gerry, for which she won the Best Actress award at the LA Shorts International Film Festival.

 In 2018, Collins joined the cast of Ryan Murphy's series American Horror Story for its eighth season American Horror Story: Apocalypse.
 She first portrayed Evie Gallant, the glamorous and rich grandmother of Evan Peters' character, and later portrayed witch actress Bubbles McGee.
 In 2019 she guest-starred in an episode of the new Hawaii Five-O TV-series.